 \section{Summary}

-In this work we have studied the possible bound states of the $D_s\bar{D}_s$ system in the BS equation, and calculated the partial decay widths of these possible bound states to $D\bar{D}$, $\eta_c\eta$ and $J/\psi\omega$ final states.
-To accomplish this, we have applied the ladder and instantaneous approximations in the the kernel which is induced by the contributions of $\phi$ and $J/\psi$ exchange diagrames.
-Our calculations have revealed that the $D_s\bar{D}_s$ system can be formed as bound states when both the $\phi$ and $J/\psi$ exchange contributions are considered, while it would not be formed as a bound state when only one of these exchange diagrames were taken into account.
-The possible bound states of the $D_s\bar{D}_s$ system for bounding energy $E_b$ = 5, 15, 30 MeV have been presented in Fig. \ref{DsDs}.
+In this work, we have investigated possible bound states of the $D_s\bar{D}_s$ system using the BS equation and calculated the partial decay widths of these states to the $D\bar{D}$, $\eta_c\eta$, and $J/\psi\omega$ final states.
+To accomplish this, we applied the ladder and instantaneous approximations to the kernel, which includes contributions from $\phi$ and $J/\psi$ exchange diagrams.
+Our calculations show that the $D_s\bar{D}_s$ system can form bound states when both $\phi$ and $J/\psi$ exchange contributions are considered.
+However, when only one of these exchanges is included, no bound states are formed.
+The possible bound states of the $D_s\bar{D}_s$ system for binding energies $E_b$ = 1, 5, and 15 MeV are presented in Fig. \ref{DsDs}.

-We have applied the numerical solutions for the BS wave functions to calculate the partial decay widths of the $D_s\bar{D}_s$ bound states to $D\bar{D}$, $\eta_c\eta$ and $J/\psi\omega$ final states.
-The partial decay widths to $D\bar{D}$, $\eta_c\eta$ and $J/\psi\omega$ final states have been presented in Figs. \ref{DD}, \ref{EtacEta}, and \ref{JpsiOmega}, respectively.
-Our results have indicated that the partial decay widths depend on $\alpha$ and are sensitive to the value of $\alpha$ in some regions.
-We gave found that the $D_s\bar{D}_s$ bound state decays dominantly to the $D\bar{D}$ final state.
-Thus if we neglect the contributions of the partial decay widths of the $D_s\bar{D}_s$ bound state from other channels like light meosns and photon radiations decays, the total decay width of the $D_s\bar{D}_s$ bound state can be estimated to be 30.67$\sim$61.15 MeV, 54.56$\sim$98.14 MeV, and 76.42$\sim$127.35 MeV for bounding energy $E_b$= 5, 15, and 30 MeV, respectively, indicating the decay width of the $D_s\bar{D}_s$ bound state increases with the binding energy increase.
-Hopefully, our understanding about the properties of the $D_s\bar{D}_s$ bound state will be tested in the experimental exploration.
+We used the numerical solutions of the BS wave functions to compute the partial decay widths of the $D_s\bar{D}_s$ bound states into $D\bar{D}$, $\eta_c\eta$, and $J/\psi\omega$ final states.
+The results for these partial decay widths are shown in Figs. \ref{DD}, \ref{EtacEta}, and \ref{JpsiOmega}, respectively.
+Our results indicate that the partial decay widths depend on the parameter $\alpha$ and are sensitive to its value in certain regions.
+We observe that the dominant decay channel for the $D_s\bar{D}_s$ bound state is $D\bar{D}$.
+Therefore, neglecting contributions from other channels such as light meson decays and photon radiation, the total decay width of the $D_s\bar{D}_s$ bound state is estimated to be in the ranges 8.56–46.39 MeV, 20.12–102.43 MeV, and 35.83–174.12 MeV for binding energies $E_b$ = 1, 5, and 15 MeV, respectively.
+These results show that the decay width increases with binding energy.
+Based on our calculations, the values of $\alpha$, and the magnitude of the decay widths, it is plausible to conclude that the $D_s\bar{D}_s$ system can form a loosely bound state.
+We hope that our theoretical predictions regarding the properties of the $D_s\bar{D}_s$ bound state will be tested in future experimental studies.